 Russula paludosa, also known as Tall Bog Russula, is a russula with a convex to depressed, orange-red cap, with yellow discolouration in the center and a slightly sticky surface when damp.

 are cream or pallid ochraceous, adnexed, brittle, narrow, strongly interveined.
 Spores

 pale ocher.
 Stem

 white or tinged pink, more or less equal or tapering slightly upwards, smooth.
 Flesh white, fragile, and stuffed.
 The mushroom has no ring.

-The poisonous and hot-tasting Russula emetica has no yellow coloring on the cap.
+include the poisonous and hot-tasting Russula emetica which has no yellow coloring on the cap.

 on the www.first-nature.com web site.